 Use no more then two fonts and make sure that they blend well and stand out.

-Colour consistency – keep it steady don’t veer off the path too much, unless of course that was your intention in the first place, If so, you’d better be a design genius who’s about to make this next site stick out in all the right ways and all the right places.
+Be sure to keep your colour scheme steady and don’t veer off the path too much, unless of course that was your intention in the first place.
+If so, you’d better be a design genius who’s about to make this next site stick out in all the right ways and all the right places.

 Remove what’s not needed

 Most people have now come to understand how websites work.
 They expect certain functionality to exist if it says that it does.
 Follow these tips: